fioprotocol/fips/fip-00XX.md

 ## New actions

 # Rationale
-When designing an end-user incetive program, the following was considered:
+When designing an end-user incentive program, the following was considered:
 * Must be sybil attack proof
 * Should provide greater economic benefits the early the user participates
 * Payouts should be based on the future economic inputs to the FIO Protocol